-In 2014, Pioneer Valley Planning Commission (PVPC) awarded Regenerative Design Group with a contract to plan and construct a series of urban rain gardens capable of capturing and infiltrating over 18,000 gallons of water per storm event in Springfield, MA.
-Our team members designed and installed four rain gardens, totaling approximately 10,000 square feet, with the participation of a diverse group of volunteers from around Western Massachusetts.
+In 2014, Pioneer Valley Planning Commission (PVPC) awarded RDG with a contract to plan a series of rain gardens capable of capturing over 18,000 gallons of water per storm event in Springfield, MA.
+Our team members designed and installed four rain gardens, totaling approximately 10,000 square feet, with help from volunteers around the Pioneer Valley.

-Rain gardens are a type of “green infrastructure,” a best management practice that are highly effective in addressing pollution and erosion problems associated with urban stormwater runoff.
-Stormwater flowing over urban surfaces picks up pollutants like hydrocarbons, salt, and heavy metals that then flow directly into waterways.
-With some sewer infrastructure, large storm events can cause combined sewer overflows (CSOs), a large source of bacterial pollution in urban streams and rivers.
-Rain gardens capture, filter and infiltrate stormwater into the ground on-site, rather than allowing it to flow into the city’s sewer system.
+Rain gardens are a type of “green infrastructure,” a best management practice that mitigates pollution and erosion associated with stormwater runoff.
+Stormwater moving over urban surfaces picks up pollutants like hydrocarbons, salt, and heavy metals that flow into waterways.
+With some sewer infrastructure, large storm events can cause combined sewer overflows (CSOs), a source of bacterial pollution in streams.
+Rain gardens capture, filter and infiltrate stormwater on-site, rather than allowing it to flow into the city’s sewer system.
 Additionally, allowing stormwater to percolate naturally helps to recharge local aquifers.
-The process for designing and installing rain gardens involves engineering assessments of the local catch basins for runoff, surfaces, soil percolation rates, and a specific plant palette that is capable of both absorbing high volumes of water and persisting in dry conditions.
+The process for designing and installing rain gardens involves engineering assessments of the local catch basins for runoff, surfaces, soil percolation rates, and a plant palette that can adapt to both wet and dry conditions.

-At the Renaissance School, RDG prepared plans for a 1,000 s.f. rain garden to pre-treat runoff from a school’s highly visible main entrance roof.
-The design retrofits an existing lawn and deteriorated beds with a central gravel channel connecting shallow basins flanked by lush, drought tolerant plantings.
-Planting design focused on diverse urban tolerant species characterized by long season of bloom, particularly during the regular academic year.
-As part of project contract, RDG staff provided in-class and on-site trainings for high school aged students and their teachers, and helped guide school staff in garden maintenance.
+For Springfield’s Renaissance School, RDG designed a 1,000 s.f. rain garden to pre-treat runoff from the school’s main entrance roof.
+The planting scheme focused on diverse urban tolerant species characterized by long season of bloom, particularly during the regular academic year.
+RDG staff provided in-class and on-site trainings for high school aged students and their teachers, and helped guide school staff in garden maintenance.